meteor/meteor/content/routing.md

 });
 ```

-Because the `rootRedirector` template is rendered inside the `appBody` layout which takes care of subscribing to the set of lists the user knows about *before* rendering its sub-template, and we are guaranteed there is at least one such list, we can simply do:
+The `rootRedirector` component is rendered inside the `appBody` layout, which takes care of subscribing to the set of lists the user knows about *before* rendering its sub-component, and we are guaranteed there is at least one such list.
+This means that if the `rootRedirector` ends up being created, there'll be a list loaded, so we can simply do:

 ```js
 Template.rootRedirector.onCreated(() => {